Data Expiration Strategies in Cache

-NCache supports time-based data invalidation where you can specify the time or interval to expire your cache data.
+NCache supports time-based data expiration strategies where you can specify the time or interval to expire your cache data.
 Time based data invalidation is used if changes to the data occur in a deterministic time fashion or where you can determine the frequency of data change.

 Moreover, expiring stale data from the cache results in relevant and updated data being provided to the client.
 Expiring such data from the cache after a certain time period will result in fresh data being loaded into the cache on the next client request.